sr-murthy/continuedfractions/README.md

 The functions in `continuedfractions.lib` are standalone and thus useful on their own, but it is easiest to work with objects created from the `continuedfraction.ContinuedFraction` class.

-### A Simple Walkthrough with Examples
+### A Simple Introduction with Examples

 From a user perspective it is easiest to use the [`continuedfractions.continuedfraction.ContinuedFraction`](src/continuedfraction.py) class.
-An example walkthrough is given below illustrating how to use it.
+A simple introduction is given below with a variety of examples.

 #### Importing the `ContinuedFraction` Class

-Import the core class (inserting `'src'` into `sys.path` beforehand, if necessary) from `continuedfractions.continuedfraction`.
+Import the core class from `continuedfractions.continuedfraction`.
 ```python
 >>> from continuedfractions.continuedfraction import ContinuedFraction
 ```